-Want to know where you friends and colleagues are?
-The all-new Map My Contacts app will help you quickly visualize the location of your Google contacts on a world map.
-It reads the postal addresses of people from your Google Contacts and puts them all in a Google Map using a simple Google script.
+Want to know where you friends and family are?
+Map My Contacts, an open-source web app, will help you quickly visualize the location of your Google contacts on a world map.
+It reads the addresses of people from your Google Contacts and puts them all on a Google Map using a simple Google Script.

-Once you have authorized and granted access, the app will run for a few minutes, depending on how big your address book is, and generates a Google Map embedded in an HTML file.
+Once you have granted authorization, the app will run for a few minutes, depending on how big your address book is, and generate a Google Map embedded in an HTML file.
 A KML file is also created in your Google Drive with markers (or placemarks) for every contact and you can double-click to open this file inside Google Earth.

 Also, if you are not using Google Contacts as your primary address book, you can still use the apps to map your contacts.
-Just export the contacts data from your existing address book (like Outlook or Yahoo Mail) as a CSV file, import the file into Google Contacts and run the app again.
+Just export the contacts data from your existing address book (like Outlook or Yahoo Mail) as a CSV file, import the file into the specified Google Sheets and run the app again.

 See some of our other useful Google Scripts.